annotell/public-docs/docs-src/docs/kognic-io/feature_flags.md

 The `FeatureFlags` constructor takes one or more params, each of which is a flag from the lists defined below.

-If feature flags are not passed when an scene is created, or they are `None`, then the default set will be used.
+If feature flags are not passed when a scene is created, or they are `None`, then the default set will be used.
 This means that there is no need to specify feature flags in most cases.

 ## Supported Features